-Demand management: As organizations reopened for "elective" procedures, many found delays in the resumption of care due to patient concerns, as well as availability of supplies.
-To drive the greatest result, consider the opportunities that exist by understanding which procedures an organization is most prepared for (in terms of facility, staff, supplies, patient demand), then the profitability associated with each at not only the procedure level, but also at the physician level.
+Demand management: As "elective" procedures have ebbed and surged in demand, many organizations found delays in resuming care due to patient concerns and the availability of supplies.
+To improve demand management, build an understanding of which procedures an organization is most prepared for (in terms of facility, staff, supplies, patient demand), then the profitability associated with each at not only the procedure level, but also at the physician level.
 Direct comparisons will reveal ways to prioritize procedures, while simultaneously reducing costs and increasing profitability.